malramsay64/phd-thesis/06_Melting_Behaviour/dynamic_analysis.md

 The other polymorphs, being p2 and p2gg follow this trend, the p2 polymorph with the lowest potential energy melts the slowest.
-The melting of the entire crystalline region is only one aspect of melting.
+The melting of the entire crystalline region shows a high level view macroscopic view of the melting process.
+To understand more we can investigate how individual particles are involved in the melting process.

 ![Comparison of the melting of each of the different crystal types.
 These values are compared at a pressure of 13.50 and a temperature of 1.40.
-The pg crystals melts faster than either the p2 or p2gg crystals.
+The pg crystal melts faster than either the p2 or p2gg crystals.
 ](../Projects/Crystal_Melting/figures/melting_crystal_comparison.svg){#fig:melting_comparison width=80%}

 ## Investigating the Solid State phase transition of the p2gg polymorph